Getting Started

 Clone the repository and fetch dependencies:

-git clone https://github.com/Oeditus/cure.git
+git clone https://github.com/am-kantox/cure-lang.git

-cd cure
+cd cure-lang

 mix deps.get